-- 1. A minimum of 2 force on force decisional shoot scenarios must be conducted per student - 2.
-A safety officer must be designated and safety procedures in place to ensure that no live ammunition is on any student or instructor - 3.
+- 1. A safety officer must be designated and safety procedures in place to ensure that no live ammunition is on any student or instructor - 2.
 Any medium that forces the student to react to a real person's actions or force can be used.
-Examples are paintball, simunitions and airsoft - 4.
-If the manufacturer of the medium has written safety guidelines, they will be adhered to - 5.
-These scenarios should be scheduled to include items taught in building search, DIM LIGHT SHOOTING and TACTICAL SITUATIONS - 6.
-The student is required to articulate their actions from the start of the scenario to its conclusion (totality of the circumstances)
+Examples are paintball, Simunitions and Airsoft - 3.
+If the manufacturer of the medium has written safety guidelines, they will be adhered to - 4.
+These scenarios should be scheduled to include items taught in building search, DIM LIGHT SHOOTING and TACTICAL SITUATIONS - 5.
+The students are required to articulate their actions from the start of the scenario to its conclusion (totality of the circumstances)